 Iain Duncan Smith and Priti Patel, amongst other ministers, claim that we cannot make a link between government policies and the increasing number of deaths of sick and disabled people.
 There are no grounds whatsoever for their claim.
 There has been no cumulative impact assessment or monitoring of welfare policies, no inquiry, no further research regarding an established correlation and a longstanding refusal from the Tories to undertake any of these.
 There is therefore no evidence for their claim.

-Such political denial is oppressive – it serves to sustain and amplify a narrow, hegemonic political narrative, stifling pluralism, excluding alternative accounts of citizen’s experiences, negating counternarratives; it sidesteps democratic accountability, stultifies essential public debate, obscures evidence and hides politically inconvenient, exigent truths.
+Such political denial is oppressive – it serves to sustain and amplify a narrow, hegemonic political narrative, stifling pluralism and excluding marginalised social groups, excluding alternative accounts of citizen’s experiences, negating counternarratives; it sidesteps democratic accountability, stultifies essential public debate, obscures evidence and hides politically inconvenient, exigent truths.
 Denial of causality does not reduce the probability of it, especially in cases where a correlation has been well-established and evidenced.

 So, how do we address these issues?

-Democracy is not something we have: it’s something we DO, and that process includes you
+Democracy is not something we have: it’s something we have to DO

 Government ministers like to hear facts, figures and statistics all the time.
 What we need to bring to the equation is a real, live human perspective.
 We need to let ministers know how the policies they are implementing and considering directly impact ourselves, their constituents and social groups more widely.
 One of the most powerful things we can do to make sure the government listens to our concerns is to engage and support the organisation of family, friends, neighbours and wider communities.
 Whilst many people regard state or national-level politics as an intractable mess that’s impossible to influence, collective voices really do make a difference.
 The best weapon of influence we have is meticulous documentation of our experiences.